The Muddy insider guide to The Cotswolds

 Gardens & Farms

 One of the best sights in the Cotswolds is the picturesque lavender fields at Cotswold Lavender Farm.
-Due to reopen on 22 June, with a pop-up shepherd’s hut selling ice-cream and drinks.
+Open until early August, check the site for opening times.
+Plus, see 6 breathtaking flower fields to visit this summer here including sunflowers and wildflower meadows galore.

 The area is home of course to many National Trust gardens, such as Hidcote near Chipping Campden, Newark Park near Wooton-Under-Edge and Snowshill near Broadway.
 But the first to reopen is the lovely 17th century Dyrham Park near Bath.
 Take a wander around its glorious 200 acres and go deer-spotting.

 The Cotswolds is a honey-stoned hotbed of quirks.
-There’s a taste of South America hidden deep in the hills of Painswick at Tibbiwell Alpacas.
-Book in for an experience and take an alpaca out for a walk (tours have restarted as of June).
+There’s a taste of South America hidden deep in the pretty town of Painswick at Tibbiwell Alpacas.
+Book in for an experience you won’t forget and take an alpaca out for a walk.

 Wine-lovers will also be very happy here.
 Dotted around the whole area are brilliant micro-breweries, distilleries and vineyards.